eltreum0/eltruism/Latest.md

 ### 3.8.3 [Complete Changelog](https://github.com/eltreum0/eltruism/blob/main/Changelog.md)
 ___
+Added options to set Aura Filters for Party, Raid and Aura Bars
 Added Shadows to Zone Text and Bonus Objective
 Added Painsmith -Unleash the Instrument sound
 Added several optimizations based on Luckyone
 Added the optimizations to ElvUI Update
 Added a new Minimal Aura filter option
 Added Original Icons to Chat Icons
+Added a new Nameplate Target Arrow
 Added ElWigo to BigWigs skin
 Added OmniCD profile
 Updated Minimap Combat hide to move Auras back into their original position instead